ankurdhar07/python-note-and-projects/projects/Smart Food Ordering System/README.md

 pizza : 32$
 icecream : 5$

 Soo... what do you want to order? : pizza
 You ordered a pizza - price : 32$

+📄 License
+This project is licensed under the MIT License - feel free to modify and use it.

 👤 Author
 Ankur Dhar